 Watch the National Park Service video below explaining check in process and parking instructions.

-Personal bicycles can be transported on ferry for $10 fee (but space is very limited, first come, first serve).
-Rent a bike for $16 from ferry company (also first come, first serve, adult-sized bikes only).
+Personal bicycles can be transported on ferry for $10 fee (but space is very limited, only ten bikes per ferry).
+However you can now reserve a ferry space for your personal bike in advance.
+Bike rentals are $16 from ferry company (also first come, first serve, adult-sized bikes only).
 Note that rented bikes are not allowed to be ridden on the beach.

 How Much Are Ferry Tickets?